necauqua/chiseled-me/README.markdown

  * No riding(but will be in the future)

 About coremods:
-* They DO NOT EVER corrupt worlds.
+* They can corrupt worlds just like any other mod can (except that maybe they have just a bit more tools for that).
+My mod does no specific interactions with your saves (just regular NBT to store your size as a number - all mods do that kind of stuff).
-* They DO NOT EVER corrupt you jar-files, the whole point of them is not to modify the jar but still modify the program, at runtime.
+* They DO NOT EVER corrupt you jar-files, the whole point of them is not to modify the jar but still modify the program at the point of loading classes from jar-files into RAM.
 * They MAY not work just for you for unknown reasons, but most likely they will.

 If you have any issues, feel free to report them at issues page, ALWAYS including your *fml-client-latest.log* file.